Ashok0/EnderalVREssentials/README.md

 12. Launch Mod Organizer 2.
 Make sure "SKSE" is selected in the upper right dropdown bar and click "Run" to launch and play Enderal VR!

 ## MCM Settings
-Once you start a new game, you can configure your individual Enderal VR mods through the in-game Mod Configuration Menu (MCM).
+Once you start a new game, you can configure your individual Enderal VR mods through the in-game Mod Configuration Menu (MCM) which is accessible under System > Mod Configuration.
 Most MCM settings can be left as default but the following changes are recommended:
 * VRIK MCM:
 1. Disable "Adjust Held Weapons Position".
 (Fixes scoped bows)
 2. Select Body Holsters > Scroll down to Left Shoulder Holster > Untick "Visible" (Prevents your bow from clipping into the edge of your FOV when crouching in real life)